 One of the costs of the simplicity of these databases is the need to check both category fields, because a given entry may appear in either field.
 For example, for one record, Category1 may be "Math" and Category2 may be "CoCo".
 Yet, for another record, Category1 may be "Assembly" and Category2 may be "Math".

-Very seldom will a record require more than two categories.
+Occasionally, a record will require more than two categories.
 When it does, I simply commit the cardinal sin of duplicating the record, resulting in (OH!
 The HORROR of it all!) two records containing the same data.
 In formal database work, this is bad because if something needs to be changed, you might change it in one record and forget to change it in the other.
 This project is not that mission-critical.
 I'll simply fix any such errors when and if I come across them.

 In a similar fashion, it would be formally correct to provide a separate table of category entries to minimize the possibility of spelling errors.
 Built-in traps for such errors on entry would also be provided.
 In this project, such errors will simply appear out of order in the Category queries and will then be corrected forthwith.
 (For a list of the Categories I use, see below).